bhargavsp/aws_solution-architect/aws Q&A.md

 3. Lambda (Function as a Service)
 4. Rekognition (Software as a Service)

+### You are preparing to launch an application that will be hosted on a set of EC2 instances.
+This application needs some software installation and some OS packages need to be updated during the first launch.
+What is the best way to achieve this when you launch the EC2 instances?
+EC2 User Data is used to bootstrap your EC2 instances using a bash script.
+This script can contain commands such as installing software/packages, download files from the Internet, or anything you want.

 ### different ways to login into the AWS account
 1. AWS Management Console (protected by password + MFA)
 2. AWS Command Line Interface (CLI): protected by access keys